kyma-project/lifecycle-manager/samples/template-operator/README.md

   component-cli    Download & Build kustomize locally if necessary.
 ```

-To use the Makefile you will need to adjust your Module Information to make sure that the Makefile knows the correct Remotes / Targets:
+To use the Makefile you will need to adjust your Module information to make sure that the Makefile knows the correct remotes / targets.

 ```makefile
 # Module Name used for bundling the OCI Image and later on for referencing in the Kyma Modules